LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 # General Methods
-All procedures were performed in a sound-treated booth; illumination was provided only by the LCD monitor that presented instructions, fixation points, etc. Auditory stimuli were sent via a TDT RP2 real-time processor (Tucker Davis Technologies, Alachula, FL) to Etymotic ER-2 insert earphones at a level of 65 dB SPL.
+All procedures were performed in a sound-treated booth; illumination was provided only by the LCD monitor that presented instructions and fixation points.
+Auditory stimuli were sent via a TDT RP2 real-time processor (Tucker Davis Technologies, Alachula, FL) to Etymotic ER-2 insert earphones at a level of 65 dB SPL.
 Pupil size was measured continuously during each block of trials at a 1000 Hz sampling frequency using an EyeLink1000 infra-red eye tracker (SR Research, Kanata, ON).
 Participants’ heads were stabilized by a chin rest and forehead bar, fixing their eyes at a distance of 50 cm from the EyeLink camera.
-Accuracy and reaction time were also recorded for comparison with pupillometry data and the results of past studies.
+Accuracy and response time were also recorded for comparison with pupillometry data and the results of past studies.

 # Experiment 1